- coaster (n.)

 - a word or set of identical words with a wide range of meanings, many seeming to derive from notions of "heap, lump, rounded object," also "head" and its metaphoric extensions.
 With cognates in other Germanic languages; of uncertain origin and development.
 "The N.E.D. recognizes eight nouns cob, with numerous sub-groups.
 Like other monosyllables common in the dial[ect] its hist[ory] is inextricable" [Weekley].
 In the 2nd print edition, the number stands at 11.
 Some senses are probably from Old English copp "top, head," others probably from Old Norse kubbi or Low German, all perhaps from a Proto-Germanic base *kubb- "something rounded."
 Among the earliest attested English senses are "headman, chief," and "male swan," both early 15c., but the surname Cobb (1066) suggests Old English used a form of the word as a nickname for "big, leading man."
 The "corn shoot" sense is attested by 1680s.

 - cobalt (n.)

-- 1680s, from German kobold "household goblin," Harz Mountains silver miners' term for rock laced with arsenic and sulfur (so called because it degraded the ore and made the miners ill), from Middle High German kobe "hut, shed" + *holt "goblin," from hold "gracious, friendly," a euphemistic word for a troublesome being.
+- 1680s, from German kobold "household goblin" (13c.), which became also a Harz Mountains silver miners' term for rock laced with arsenic and sulfur (so called because it degraded the ore and made the miners ill), from Middle High German kobe "hut, shed" + *holt "goblin," from hold "gracious, friendly," a euphemistic word for a troublesome being.
 The metallic element was extracted from this rock.
 It was known to Paracelsus, but discovery is usually credited to the Swede George Brandt (1733), who gave it the name.
 Extended to a blue color 1835 (a mineral containing it had been used as a blue coloring for glass since 16c.).
 Compare nickel.

 - cobble (n.)